 Aczone Side Effects

-Note: This document contains side effect information about dapsone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Aczone.
+Note: This page contains information about the side effects of dapsone topical.
+Some of the dosage forms included on this document may not apply to the brand name Aczone.

-Some side effects of Aczone may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Aczone may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by dapsone topical (the active ingredient contained in Aczone).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking dapsone topical, check with your doctor or nurse as soon as possible:Incidence not known

 - Attempts at killing oneself

 - dryness or soreness of throat